DeMcA/cams/README.md

 This is mostly an exercise in learning how to create a webapp/write html, neither of which I've done before.
 I've also been trying to properly complete my rack and, given all the new cams currently on the market and the resulting deals on old models, wanted to see what if I could pick up anything useful on the cheap.
+Was dead happy to pick up a Dragon 5 for £35 at snow and rock the other day.
-(I'd really like a totem 1.75 but can't justify spending £58 on a single cam.)
+(The pre-selected ones are what I have access to.
+I'd really like a totem 1.75 to fill in that big gap, but can't justify spending so much on a single cam.)

 ## Contributors